 Mr Menachem Begin, leader of Israel's right-wing Likud Party, was officially asked on Tuesday (7 June) to form a new Israeli government.

-Mr Menachem Begin, leader of Israel's right-wing Likud Party, was officially asked on Tuesday (7 June) to form a new Israeli government.
+Background: Mr Menachem Begin, leader of Israel's right-wing Likud Party, was officially asked on Tuesday (7 June) to form a new Israeli government.
 He was given the mandate by President Ephraim Katzir at a meeting in Jerusalem.

 After receiving the mandate to form a new administration, Mr Begin said Israel was faced with very grave problems, both internally and externally.
 It was advisable, he said, that in this crucial period the country should have a government of national unity.